Filing a Lawsuit in Colombia

 test-separator

-• Legal Standing: You have the right to initiate a civil lawsuit in Colombia if you have legal standing or a legitimate interest in the case.
-This means you must be directly affected by the issue in question.
+• Legal Standing: Foreigners have the right to file a civil lawsuit in Colombia as long as they can demonstrate legal standing—that is, a direct and legitimate interest in the dispute.

-• Court Fees: You are responsible for paying the required court fees associated with filing a civil lawsuit.
-The amount of these fees may vary depending on the nature and value of the claim.
+• Court Fees: Foreign plaintiffs are subject to the same filing fees and court costs as Colombians.
+The amount will vary depending on the nature and value of the claim.

 test-separator